Application of the Method of Approximation of Iterated Ito Stochastic Integrals Based on Generalized Multiple Fourier

-Consider the generalization of (\ref{a1})--(\ref{a6}) for the case of multiplicity $k$ $(k\in \mathbb{N})$ for $J[\psi^{(k)}]_{T,t}^{(i_1\ldots i_k)}$.
 In order to do this, let us consider the unordered set $\{1, 2, \ldots, k\}$ and separate it into two parts: the first part consists of $r$ unordered pairs (sequence order of these pairs is also unimportant) and the second one consists of the remaining $k-2r$ numbers.
 So, we have

 where $\{g_1, g_2, \ldots, g_{2r-1}, g_{2r}, q_1, \ldots, q_{k-2r}\}=\{1, 2, \ldots, k\},$ braces mean an unordered set, and parentheses mean an ordered set.

 We will say that (\ref{leto5007}) is a partition and consider the sum with respect to all possible partitions